kubeflow/website/content/en/docs/components/pipelines/v1/installation/choose-executor.md

    feedback in [the Emissary Executor feedback Github issue](https://github.com/kubeflow/pipelines/issues/6249).

 1. [Docker executor](#docker-executor) is avaiable as a legacy choice.
-In case you do have compatibilty issues with Emissary executor, and your cluster is running on an older version of Kubernests (<1.20), you can configure to use Docker executor.
+In case you do have compatibilty issues with Emissary executor, and your cluster is running on an older version of Kubernetes (<1.20), you can configure to use Docker executor.

 Note that Argo Workflows support other workflow executors, but the Kubeflow Pipelines team only recommend choosing between emissary executor and docker executor.